 I have a few piles of things in my space.
 A mail pile.
 A trinket pile.
 A junk drawer.
 Unless you’re OCD clean, almost all of us have piles of something.
 Seeing the clutter sitting out every day can wear on our subconscious that “we haven’t cleaned something up” in a while.

-Easy solution: buy a couple of (cute) bins or baskets, plastic, trendy or farmhouse style, and start putting your mail in the bin, or collect all your belts or scarves in one bin.
+Easy solution: buy a couple of bins or baskets, plastic, trendy, or farmhouse style (check out that cute chalkboard siding!), and start putting your mail in the bin, or collect all your belts or scarves in one bin.
 Organize the junk drawer so that pens are all in one bin, and the paper clips and rubber bands are in another.

 Even though the bin itself may be a bit of a mess, just having it in a more contained and dedicated space will help make it feel like it’s more organized space.